vargas88hugo/holbertonschool-higher_level_programming/README.md

 # Holberton School- High Level Programming
 This is a practice from Holberton School.
-It includes the basic principles of high level languages such as Python, JavaScript and SQL.
+It includes the basic principles of high level languages such as Python, JavaScript and SQL data bases.
 Mainly focuses on Python

 # Content
 | Project  | Description |